-Let’s take a 50 mm wide bollard scanned from a distance of 20 m.
-It is then possible that only two points can be seen due to a distance between the points of 25 mm and the object is no longer visible in the viewer.
+Let’s take a 2 inches wide bollard scanned from a distance of 60 ft.
+It is then possible that only two points can be seen due to a distance between the points of 1 inch and the object is no longer visible in the viewer.
 Consequently, I must come closer to be able to bring the laser beams spreading apart and emitted by the scanner closer together again.
-May be, then I will have 10 points with a point spacing of 4 mm in the horizontal, and I will already be able to identify the profile of the bollard.
+May be, then I will have 10 points with a point spacing of 1.6 inches in the horizontal, and I will already be able to identify the profile of the bollard.

 You can imagine the point cloud as fine mist without lines and areas.
 Fortunately, our brain quickly composes an image from a colored cloud of points; the only prerequisite is that the point cloud is tight enough (s. figure above).
 In practice, this often means several hundred scans and many gigabytes of data in order to be able to acquire a factory.